wq1701/wq1701.github.io/README.md

 # Personal website

-I build this website purely by R/R Markdown/R studio.
+I build this website purely with R/R Markdown/R studio.

+The website is currently deployed at https://wq1701.github.io/

+Previous domain https://weiweiq.com/ is NO longer is use since late 2020.

-It will update irregularly.
+I will update this website irregularly.
+Have FUN there.